My criteria for a tiny SaaS

 Stupidly simple

 Most things are more complicated than they first seem.
-So, anything we build must perform a single function2 that can be explained in one sentence.
+So, anything we build must perform a single function that can be explained in one sentence.

 Convenient (not necessarily better)